 "He was always a sweetie to me," she said.
 "I don't think he realized that he would be running into Harry, and certainly not me."

-"Right," Harry continued.
-"Well, they met in an out–of–the–way pub someplace near Cambridge and Deverill started talking about the World Cup with Dung, and how he wished he could get other peoples' memories of matches, and after a few bitters Dung actually asked him if he could use a Pensieve, for a price of course."
+"Right," Harry nodded.
+"Well, they met in an out-of-the-way pub someplace near Cambridge and Deverill started talking about the World Cup with Dung, and how he wished he could get other peoples' memories of matches, and after a few bitters Dung actually asked him if he could use a Pensieve, for a price of course."
 Harry shook his head in wonderment, almost admiration.
 "The man is remarkable.
 Sometimes his ideas are brilliant.
 Criminal, but brilliant."